Ace217/quill-image-resize-module-react-mobile/README.md

 # Quill ImageResize Module

 A module for Quill rich text editor to allow images to be resized.
+This will allow images to be resized in mobile and will unfocus on scroll so that resize box does not cause issues.

 Also see [quill-image-drop-module](https://github.com/kensnyder/quill-image-drop-module),
 a module that enables copy-paste and drag/drop for Quill.